fufiprotocol/fufi.whitepaper/fufi.tokenomics.md

 - Total supply: `10 billion`
 - Symbol code: `$FFT`
-- Precision: 18 on EVM chains and 4 on `$Galaxy` chain
+- Precision: 18 on EVM chains and 4 on `Galaxy` chain

 # FuFi Tokens on multiple blockchains